 Other public or private scholarships may be accepted in full, in addition to that from the PCD network.

 To take part in the PCD network's Mobility Program, M.A. and PhD students require an informal letter from a mentor offering to supervise their research during their stay at the Hebrew University of Jerusalem.
 A mentor should be a humanities professor at the host university whom you choose and contact on your own before your stay.
-An overview of those teaching in the humanities at the HUJI can be found here.
+An overview of the departments and programs in the humanities at the HUJI can be found here.

 A mentor must not necessarily be a professor working in your own field.
 Nonetheless, you will be affiliated with the institute of your mentor during your stay.